 When this happens, you generally have two options: (1) pay back the loan in full within 60 days, or (2) don’t.
 If you follow option (2), however, the IRS will treat the loan as an early withdrawal from your 401k plan, and with some exceptions, smack you with a 10% penalty of the outstanding loan amount AND require you to pay taxes on the distribution.
 Thus, you could easily end up paying 30% or 40% of the outstanding loan amount in penalties and taxes.
 It goes without saying that failing to payback the loan can be a costly decision.

 The problem that often arises, however, is that folks want to pay back the 401k loan, but can’t afford to do so.
-Particularly in difficult economic times like we are experiencing now, many people are let go and lack the available funds to repay the loan.
+Particularly in difficult economic times, many people are let go and lack the available funds to repay the loan.
 And that raises an important question–should you borrow to repay a 401k loan?

 The short answer, in my opinion, is absolutely yes.
 And to my surprise, it’s also Dave Ramsey’s advice, and we all know how much he preaches against non-mortgage debt.
 Between the taxes and penalties you’ll owe if you don’t repay the 401k loan, the cost will almost always be greater than a short-term loan at reasonable rates to repay the 401k loan.
 In addition, by not repaying the 401k loan, you forever remove that money from your retirement investments, thus losing the tax-deferred return on your 401k investments forever.